moliver28/research-handbook/content/handbook/engineering/development/dev/plan/working-groups/epic-work-items-migration.md

 Updates are being tracked in [&11777](https://gitlab.com/groups/gitlab-org/-/epics/11777) (updated every Monday).

+This Working Group has the following exit criteria:

+1. A working Epic Work Item Type is delivered to, and in use by, all customers.
+1. The implementation is sustainable for up to 12 months.
+1. A plan is in place to clean up technical debt within 12 months.

 #### Stage 1 - Achieving Feature Parity between Epics and Work Items

 |Task|Progress|DRI (group or individual)|